roc-streaming/roc-toolkit/INSTALL.md

 * doxygen >= 1.6, graphviz (optional, if you want to build documentation)
 * clang-tidy (optional, if you want to run static analyzer)
 * clang-format >= 3.6 (optional, if you want to format code)
-* libtool, autoconf, automake, make, cmake (optional, if you want to download and build external dependencies automatically)
+* libtool, autoconf, automake, patch, make, cmake (optional, if you want to download and build external dependencies automatically)

 **Runtime:**
 * [libuv](http://libuv.org) >= 1.4